a2i2/ese/docs/index.md

 layout: default
 ---
-## Welcome to Empirical Software Engineering Workshop
+## Welcome to the Empirical Software Engineering Workshop

+Empirical Software Engineering Workshop aims to train Masters and PhD students with applied skills.
+This workshop has been conducted in collaboration between Applied Artificial Intelligence Institute from Deakin University (Melbourne - Australia) and the Software Engineering Research Group from TU Delft University (Delft, Netherlands)

 ## Day 1